 In her work as a criminologist and social scientist, Hannah’s research, writing, public speaking and teaching centre on three areas of recognised expertise:

-innovation, justice and change – pioneering ideas and initiatives from the frontiers of criminal justice and social innovation, understanding those who lead and influence change, innovative uses of the arts and creativity, and investigating the ethics and effectiveness of what is claimed to be ‘innovative justice’.
+innovation, justice and change – pioneering ideas and initiatives from the frontiers of criminal justice, social justice and social innovation, understanding those who lead and influence change, innovative uses of the arts and creativity, and investigating the ethics and effectiveness of what is claimed to be ‘innovative justice’.

 Hannah is an Editor of the European Journal of Probation (SAGE), and an International Advisory Board member of the Probation Journal (SAGE).
 She has written three books published internationally by Routledge: Rehabilitation Work: Supporting Desistance and Recovery (Graham, 2016), Innovative Justice (Graham & White, 2015), and Working with Offenders: A Guide to Concepts and Practices (White & Graham, 2010).
 Hannah is currently working on a large international edited book project about rehabilitative work in criminal justice with fellow editors Fergus McNeill, Peter Raynor, Faye Taxman, Chris Trotter and Pamela Ugwudike, which will be published internationally by Routledge.

 Dr Graham’s research often involves working with governments and parliaments, criminal justice agencies, third sector charities and community groups to seek real-world changes to policy and practice.
 For example, since January 2015, her research has focused on understanding and improving the uses of electronic monitoring tagging in Scotland and Europe, working as a member of a team of international experts from Scotland, Germany, Belgium, the Netherlands, and England and Wales.
 The European electronic monitoring research project was funded by the Criminal Justice Programme of the European Commission (JUST/2013/JPEN/AG/4510), and the Scottish electronic monitoring research was funded by the Scottish Government.
 This European research is one of the first of its kind in the world, offering some of the firstcomparativeinsights in Europe into the uses of electronic monitoring as an alternative to imprisonment in EU Member States.
-Working with fellow Stirling University criminologist Prof Gill McIvor, their research recommendations have already been influential with Scottish Government policymakers and, together with the contributions of a recent expert working group, have already helped to inform real world changes to electronic monitoring law and practice in Scotland.
+Working with fellow Stirling University criminologist Prof Gill McIvor, their research recommendations have already been influential with Scottish Government policymakers and, together with the contributions of a recent expert working group, have already helped to inform real world changes to electronic monitoring policy and practice in Scotland.

 From 2006-2014, Hannah worked in Criminology and Sociology at the University of Tasmania, Australia.
 She holds a PhD, a Masters of Criminology & Corrections, and a Bachelor of Arts (Sociology and Psychology) from the University of Tasmania, Australia.